 “Time is an illusion.” ― Albert Einstein

 You can think about the present moment, but thinking will not bring you into the now.
-Your thought will just merely a concept.
+Your thought will be merely a concept.

 Absolute presence can only happen when thought goes completely away.